 Inheritance tax – a 40% tax on all you have saved in your lifetime.

-To most of us, this is unfair – you’ve paid your taxes over the years and been sensible in saving, only to find that should you die, you can be expected to pay another tax….at 40%!!
+However, if your net worth is above the tax - free thresholds, then you will pay inheritance tax.
+To most of us, this is unfair – you’ve paid your taxes over the years and been sensible in saving for the future, only to find that should you die, you can be expected to pay another tax….at 40%!!

 Or to put it another way, the wealth you’ve built up over the years may NOT pass completely to your partner or your children, but will be taxed at 40% first.

 Inheritance tax is notoriously complex and the amount you pay - or don't pay - is dependent on many factors: who you are leaving your assets to, what type of assets they are, and whether there are any tax reliefs available to you.

 Here is a link to the HMRC Inheritance Tax overview page

 Bearing these points in mind, there are legitimate, well known and accepted ways of mitigating inheritance tax.